 For example, a market order is an instruction to buy or sell an asset, usually immediately, regardless of the price.
 You would normally do this directly from your broker’s trading platform.
 What if you want to issue an instruction remotely, or while you sleep?
 Stop-loss orders and stop-limit orders are two popular ways of accomplishing this.
 However, it is vital to clearly understand the difference between these two tools.
-We will explain how they work in this short article.
+Let me explain how they work in this short article.

-A stop-loss order works best for assets like stocks and share investing, where the value of your asset could drop without you noticing.
+In my opinion, a stop-loss order works best for assets like stocks and share investing, where the value of your asset could drop without you noticing.
 Remember, not all investors can be full-time traders, so it is common for traders to check their portfolio’s behavior infrequently.

 One form of stop-loss order is an order to purchase an asset as its price is climbing and hits a specified stop price.
 This is called a buy-stop.
 Alternatively, you can use a different type of stop-loss order to sell an asset as its price is declining and it reaches a designated stop price.
 This is called a sell-stop.